pinterest tag

 Red Beard Cafe/Dylan Sherrard

 Barriere Farmers’ Market: Don’t miss the chance to indulge in the flavours of the region and connect with the community at the Barriere Farmers’ Market.
 Enjoy live music while you peruse the fresh fruit and veggies, baked goods, local meats, honey, plants, and handmade crafts.
-The market takes place on Thursdays from 10:00 am – 1:00 pm and runs from the beginning of May until the end of September.
+The market takes place on Thursdays from 10:00 am to 1:00 pm and runs from the beginning of May until the end of September.

 Barriere Farmers’ Market